EladDafna/Projects/Zabbix/README.md

 ## Introduction

 Zabbix is a powerful monitoring tool that allows organizations to track the health and performance of their IT infrastructure.
-This project showcases the setup and configuration of Zabbix for effective server monitoring using a containerized approach with Cluster kind and MariaDB.
+This project showcases the setup and configuration of Zabbix for effective server monitoring.

 ## Features